codeigniter4/shield/docs/addons/jwt.md

 It sets the `Config\AuthJWT::$defaultClaims` to the token, and sets `"iat"` (Issued At) and `"exp"` (Expiration Time) claims automatically even if you don't pass them.

+## Logging

+Login attempts are recorded in the `auth_token_logins` table, according to the configuration above.

+When a failed login attempt is logged, the raw token value sent is saved in the `identifier` column.

+When a successful login attempt is logged, the SHA256 hash value of the token sent is saved in the `identifier` column.